OxCom/symfony-rollbar-bundle/README.md

 Bundle for Symfony3 that integrates Rollbar tracker

 # Work in progress
-Current realization is used in one my projects, so You can expect a big list of updates, features and very small time for fixes and features.
+Current realization is used in one of my projects, so You can expect a big list of updates, features and very small time for fixes and features.

 # Install
 1. Add SymfonyRollbarBundle with composer: ``` composer require oxcom/symfony-rollbar-bundle```